shutterspeed1000/readme-maker/README.md

 ## Credits

-Thank you Jose Lopez for you assistance with JS modularlization.
+Thank you Jose Lopez for your assistance with JS modularlization.

 ## Video